What is ADHD?

 If this sounds like you, you’re not alone.
-ADHD is incredibly common as up to 7% of children are diagnosed with this disorder.
 While we’re all prone to periods of inattention and impulsive decision-making from time to time, people with ADHD tend to experience these behaviors much more often and with greater severity.
 As a result, the effects on their personal and professional lives can be profound.

-Living with ADHD can be particularly challenging when it exists other challenges such as alongside anxiety, depression, substance abuse, or learning disabilities.
-As you might imagine, ADHD can lead to significant challenges when it comes to finding educational, professional, and personal fulfillment when left untreated.
-At Resilience, we’re here to help you find a creative, positive, forward-looking approach to understanding and addressing your ADHD, so you can find, rediscover, or work toward that sense of fulfillment.
+Living with ADHD can be particularly challenging when it exists alongside other challenges such as addiction, anxiety, or depression.
+Left untreated, ADHD can present significant challenges when it comes to finding educational, professional, and personal fulfillment.
+We’re here to help you find a creative, positive, forward-looking approach to understanding and addressing your ADHD, so you can find, rediscover, or work toward that sense of fulfillment.

 HOW WE CAN HELP

-First of all, if you haven’t yet been diagnosed with ADHD, the therapists at Resilience have the expertise required to evaluate your unique situation and to determine whether a diagnosis of ADHD, is appropriate or whether there may be other ways to characterize and understand the distressing symptoms you’ve been experiencing.
+If you haven’t yet been diagnosed with ADHD, our therapists at Resilience have the expertise required to evaluate your situation and determine whether a diagnosis of ADHD is appropriate or if there are other ways to understand your symptoms.

-Second, there are a plethora of ways that therapy can help to manage the painful symptoms of ADHD.
-Whether you’ve known of your ADHD for many years, or this is a new diagnosis for you, we can help you to learn particular behavioral techniques that allow you to increasingly take notice of, and gradually take some control over, how your symptoms present themselves.
+There are a plethora of ways that therapy can help with managing the symptoms of ADHD.
+Whether you’ve known of your ADHD for many years or this is a new diagnosis for you, we can help you to learn particular behavioral techniques that allow you to increasingly take notice of, and gradually take some control over, how your symptoms present themselves.
 Therapy can help to shed light on aspects of your inattentive or impulsive behaviors that would be difficult to see all on your own.

 For some people, their goal and hope in therapy is to discover specific, pragmatic behavioral techniques or coping strategies to manage their ADHD symptoms; this might include, for example, improving social skills like listening and emotional awareness, learning strategies for impulse control, and improving organizational skills.
 Others enter therapy with a more general wish to reflect on the ways that their symptoms have shaped their inner and outer lives and their relationships with others.
-Still others hope to gain mindfulness practice, such as learning how to meditate and improve both awareness and attention.
-There are so many ways that a welcoming, non-judgmental, sustained therapeutic relationship can relieve some of your ADHD symptoms and open up possibilities for new ways of understanding and living with this condition.
+Others hope to gain mindfulness practice, such as learning meditation and grounding skills.
+There are many ways that a welcoming, non-judgmental, sustained therapeutic relationship can relieve some of your ADHD symptoms and open up possibilities for new ways of understanding and living with this condition.

 • Hyperactivity